RyanRedhead/Lab6/README.md

 I choose a duty cycle of 60% for forward and reverse movement.

+I then wired up the robot to match my prelab and the code worked.

+I have two independent signals to each motor and I choose to drive it like a car.
+I could have it turn like a tank by changing the direction of a motor.

 ##Required Functionality

 I sent functionality to Dr York via email.